micro-nova/AmpliPi-HomeAssistant-Card/README.md

 # How to Install

 **This custom card requires Mini Media Player!** Before installing the AmpliPi custom cards, [download and install Mini Media Player](https://github.com/kalkih/mini-media-player).
-You also need to have the [main AmpliPi HomeAssistant plugin](https://github.com/micro-nova/hacs_amplipi/) in order for this card to function properly.
+You also need to have the [main AmpliPi HomeAssistant integration](https://github.com/micro-nova/hacs_amplipi/) in order for this card to function properly.

 The rest of the guide assumes that Mini Media Player is fully installed.

+## Using HACS

+The AmpliPi Custom Card can be installed in the same way as the [main AmpliPi HomeAssistant integration](https://github.com/micro-nova/hacs_amplipi) using HACS.
+You can follow the same instructions as the integration, and swap out the link to the repo with `https://github.com/micro-nova/AmpliPi-HomeAssisstant-Card`.

+## Manual Install
 1. Download `amplipi-cards-bundle.js` from the latest release on the GitHub repo.
 1. Put `amplipi-cards-bundle.js` inside of the `www` directory on your HomeAssistant.
 This can be done using the File Editor from the Add-Ons store on HomeAssistant.
 1. On HomeAssistant, navigate to **Settings** -> **Dashboards**.
 On the Dashboards screen, open the 3 dot hamburger menu and select **Resources**.